seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 > Jacomy, M., Venturini, T., Heymann, S., & Bastian, M. (2014).
 ForceAtlas2, a continuous graph layout algorithm for handy network visualization designed for the Gephi software.
 PloS one, 9(6), e98679. [link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679)

 ### What about organizing an academic conference?
-I think that Gephi has actually never been the central topic of an academic conference.
+I think that Gephi has actually never been the central topic of an academic conference 🤔.
 Would you like to be the first?
-This could be about Gephi itself, or Gephi in relation with your scientific specialty (network analysis, social networks, biological networks, computer science, forensics, etc.).
+This could be about Gephi itself, or Gephi in relation with your scientific specialty (network analysis, social networks, organizational mapping, biological networks, computer science, forensics, etc.).

 **What to expect from it?**